TosbackCgusBridge-Bot/CGUs-versions/Hp/Privacy Policy.md

 *   event registration
 *   visits or browsing on HP websites

-The types of personal information you provide to us may include:
+The types of personal information HP may collect from you includes:

 *   personal and business contact information, such as name, address, telephone number, and email address
 *   in some cases, your business contact data may be provided to HP by a designated entity within your business or enterprise (such as a member of your IT department)
 *   financial information, such as your credit/debit card number or other billing information
-*   government issued identification number and salary
 *   other unique information such as user IDs and passwords, product functionality, product and service preferences, contact preferences, educational and employment background, and job interest data
 *   geo-location data such as your IP address or physical location when you request location based services
+*   details of the products and services you have purchased from us or which you have enquired about, together with any additional information necessary to deliver those products and services and to respond to your enquiries
+*   any additional information relating to you that you provide to us directly through our websites or indirectly through use of our websites or online presence, through our representatives or otherwise
+*   information you provide to us through our service centre, customer surveys or visits by our representatives from time to time

-If you apply for instant credit, we may ask you to provide additional personal information such as salary, government issued identification number, banking/financial account information, and other information to authenticate you and verify credit worthiness.
+If you apply for instant credit, we may ask you to provide additional personal information such as salary, government issued identification number, banking/financial account information, and other information (for example from credit reporting agencies) to authenticate you and verify credit worthiness.
 This information will be used by our financial services providers in determining whether to extend you credit and how much to extend.